reTHINK-project/testbeds/docs/Testbed-Design/testbed-description.md

 #### on 2nd VM

-* QoS broker is available [here](https://broker.rethink2.orange-labs.fr) (sources https://github.com/reTHINK-project/dev-qos-broker).
+* QoS broker is available [here](https://broker.rethink2.orange-labs.fr/dashboard.html) (sources https://github.com/reTHINK-project/dev-qos-broker).
+A login and password are required to administrate this platform (brokeradmin/BrokerAdmin).

 #### on 3rd VM